-Meeting with the Director of the South East European Entrepreneurial Learning Center (SEE ELC), Ms. Efka Heder held on 28 January 2009, was the opportunity to discuss the establishment of the SEE ECL, located in Zagreb, and venturing channels of communication and cooperation with the RCC and its Secretariat, in respect of adequate positioning of the SEE ELC and strengthening future cooperation among the regional stakeholders in the area of entrepreneurial learning.
+In contact with the South East European Entrepreneurial Learning Center (SEE ELC), RCC Secretariat representatives discussed the establishment of the SEE ECL, located in Zagreb, and venturing channels of communication and cooperation with the RCC and its Secretariat, in respect of adequate positioning of the SEE ELC and strengthening future cooperation among the regional stakeholders in the area of entrepreneurial learning.

-On various occasions, The RCC Secretariat met with the representatives of the European Training Foundation (ETF), on which different programs and projects of mutual interest were discussed.

-The eventual establishment of the RCC-ETF Memorandum of Understanding was also mentioned whereby a framework of the document needs to be further discussed.
+On various occasions, the RCC Secretariat met with the representatives of the European Training Foundation (ETF), on which different programs and projects of mutual interest were discussed.
+The eventual establishment of the RCC-ETF Memorandum of Understanding was also mentioned whereby the framework of the document needs to be further discussed.

-The RCC Secretariat established excellent relations with the Education Department of the OSCE Mission in Bosnia and Herzegovina.
-Dynamic and lively discussions led to defining three main projects of mutual interest which will be jointly developed: Training of the Education Inspectors, with emphasis on the Bologna Process; Cross-border initiative among parent councils and school leaders.
-With the Center for Democratic Reconciliation in South East Europe, the Council of Europe and the OSCE Mission in Bosnia and Herzegovina, the modalities of development of the project of Joint History Teaching Materials were discussed.
+The RCC Secretariat established excellent relations with the Education Department of the OSCE Mission to Bosnia and Herzegovina.
+Dynamic and lively discussions led to defining the main projects of mutual interest which will be jointly developed: Training of the Education Inspectors, with emphasis on the Bologna Process; and cross-border initiative among parent councils and school leaders.
+With the Center for Democratic Reconciliation in South East Europe, the Council of Europe and the OSCE Mission to Bosnia and Herzegovina, the modalities of development of the project of Joint History Teaching Materials were discussed.
 Counterparts emphasized the importance of the project for the improvement of history teaching curriculum as well as for the overall reconciliation process in the region.

-Science and Research
+Science and research

 The RCC Secretariat has been involved in channeling the project idea on the establishment of a Regional Strategy for Research and Development for the Western Balkans, which has been endorsed by Albania, Bosnia and Herzegovina, Croatia, Montenegro, Serbia and The Former Yugoslav Republic of Macedonia.
-The project was presented at the Multi-Beneficiary IPA Programme Coordination Meeting, which took place in the premises of RCC Secretariat, 9-10 October 2008.
+The project was presented at the Multi-Beneficiary IPA Programme Coordination Meeting, which took place in the premises of the RCC Secretariat, on 9-10 October 2008.
 The RCC Secretariat has been involved in the coordination of activities towards the development of a Draft Project and further promotion of the project idea.
-Communication with different stakeholders in the field of research has been strengthened and, in that light, an agreement has been made with the Czech Republic Presidency of the Council of the EU on the co-organization of the Ministerial conference - Developing the Regional Research Strategy for the Western Balkans.
-The Conference was held on 24 April 2009 in Sarajevo and resulted in the adoption of the Joint Statement on developing Regional Strategy for Research and Development for the Western Balkans outlining future steps ahead in this context.
+Communication with different stakeholders in the field of research has been strengthened and, in that light, an agreement has been made with the Czech

+Republic Presidency of the Council of the EU on the co-organization of the Ministerial Conference - Developing the Regional Research Strategy for the Western Balkans.
+The Conference was held on 24 April 2009 in Sarajevo and resulted in the adoption of the Joint Statement on developing Regional Strategy for Research and Development for the Western Balkans, outlining future steps ahead in this context.